Premier 15s leaders Gloucester-Hartpury beat Sale

 Sarah Beckett scored three tries for the visitors, who made sure of top spot in the table with the victory.

-Kate Zackary scored three of Exeter's 12 tries in the emphatic win.
+Bristol are certain to finish fourth, whatever happens in the final weekend, and will play their semi-final at table-toppers Gloucester Hartpury.

-They are second in the Premier 15s table and will play Gloucester-Hartpury in their final match of the season as they try to set up a home semi-final for the play-offs.
+The play-off semi-finals will take place on Saturday and Sunday, 10-11 June.

-Loughborough Lightning said their home game against Worcester Warriors had to be postponed because of "unforeseen circumstances".
+Elsewhere, fifth-placed Harlequins won 81-10 at DMP Sharks, while Loughborough Lightning's match at home to Worcester Warriors had to be postponed because of the lack of an available ambulance.

 - What's the story of the 'Indian Titanic'?
 Hear it from the last two known survivors of the SS Tilawa